 On a cool, crisp fall afternoon in Colorado Springs, very few things in life compare to the smell of freshly baked bread or a hot, home-cooked meal.
 When your stove and oven are not heating, however, you might feel doomed to take-out until you can get it fixed.
 Below we have compiled a list of several basic troubleshooting tips that might get you back to baking without the visit of an appliance repairman.

-Oven Not Heating
+Oven Not Heating - The Baking Element

-Stove Not Heating
+Stove Not Heating - Gas Stove

-Gas stove: One of the biggest reasons why a gas stove won’t light is because the igniter is dirty.
+How you repair your stove in Colorado Springs depends on whether your stove is gas or electric.
+One common reason why a gas stove won’t light is that the igniter is dirty.
 Use a toothbrush to lightly scrub the igniter clean.
 If you’re feeling adventurous, you can also try cleaning the pilot hole and then relight it.

-Don’t Be Afraid To Ask For Help
+Don’t Wait To Ask For Help

 Problems like bad baking or heating elements and dirty stove igniters can be easy to find and fix, but there are a lot of electronic components inside of today’s stoves and ovens.
 Repairing them can require some specialized equipment and knowledge, which is where the professionals at Reliable Appliance Repair can help.
 With over 30 years of experience in fixing ovens and stoves in Colorado Springs, we are your local, trusted authority on appliance repairs.
 Call us today to get back to cooking and baking before winter weather hits the Front Range!